yext/answers-search-ui/README.md

   },
   // Configuration for the applied filters bar in the header.
   appliedFilters: {
-    // If true, show any applied filters that were applied to the universal search.
-Defaults to false
+    // If true, show any applied filters that were applied to the vertical search.
+Defaults to true
     show: true,
     // If appliedFilters.show is true, whether to display the field name of an applied filter, e.g. "Location: Virginia" vs just "Virginia".
 Defaults to false.
     showFieldNames: false,